 How did I create this new fluffy coconut flour pancakes version?
 A test!

-Here’s What I did to Create These Amazing Paleo Coconut Flour Pancakes:
+Here’s What I did to Create These Amazing Paleo Coconut Flour Banana Pancakes:

 One afternoon became a major pancake making session; me mixing pancake batter, flipping pancakes and carefully placing said pancakes on numbered plates.
 Ingredients were strewn all over the kitchen and luckily the doorbell did not ring, to save the unsuspecting visitor from seeing me with my coconut flour-dusted apron and spatula in hand.